diablobench/diablobench.github.io/artifact.md

  * *(C2)*: Real DApps may not even execute successfully as some of their functions would consume more than the maximum allowed gas per transaction.
  * *(C3)*: The Algorand, Avalanche, Ethereum, Diem, Quorum and Solana blockchains are not capable of handling the demand of the selected centralized applications when deployed on modern commodity computers from individuals across the world.
- * *(C1)*: System\_name achieves the same accuracy of the state-of-the-art systems for a task X while saving 2x storage resources.
- This is proven by the experiment (E1) described in [refer to your paper's sections] whose results are illustrated/reported in
- [refer to your paper's plots, tables, sections or the sort].
- * *(C2)*: System\_name has been used to uncover new bugs in the Y software.
-This is proven by the experiments (E2) and (E3).

 #### Experiments
 We now describe how to verify the claims C1-C3 using the following experiments E1-E3: